 Who says we live in a post-racial society?
 Not I.

 The way we practice theology reflects our lives.
 For example, Flannery O’Connor was known for her Catholic faith, short stories, and grotesque characters.
 She spent her life in the South and considered herself a Thomist.
 Her short stories were infused with messages of faith and forgiveness.
-At the end of my favorite short story “A Good Man is Hard to Find,” the protagonist grandmother tells the antagonist, Misfit, that Jesus forgives:
+At the end of her famous short story “A Good Man is Hard to Find,” the protagonist grandmother tells the antagonist, Misfit, that Jesus forgives:

 “If you would pray,” the old lady said, “Jesus would help you.”